 Other than milk, we’re golden!
 Sugar is FODMAP friendly, eggs are FODMAP friendly, water is FODMAP friendly.
-A home run, my intolerant friends.
+A home run, my food intolerant friends.

 - Using a lighter coloured saucepan to make the caramel makes it a lot easier to see when the sugar has dissolved and when the caramel is cooked.
 I’d recommend using a silver or light coloured saucepan, if you have one.